kyomawa/imoost/README.md

 # Imoost

-Imoost is an open-source, self-hosted image optimization service built for Next.js.
+Imoost is an open-source, self-hosted image optimization service built for Next.js in Rust.
 It leverages [imgproxy](https://github.com/imgproxy/imgproxy) to dynamically transform, resize, and compress your images for faster load times and better performance—all while giving you full control over your image infrastructure. ✨

 ---